GouravRusiya30/interview-prep/whiteboard-coding.md

 8. Write a method to check if a input string is valid given a string pattern that specifies valid characters and the order both the strings contain comma separated characters.
 It returns true if following rules are satisfied

 	1. All characters in input string appear in pattern string and also appear in same order as the pattern string
 	2. Characters in input string appear in same order as that in pattern
 	3. Characters in input string can skip characters from pattern as long as the order of characters is same

 	If the above rules are NOT satisfied then the method returns false

-Examples
-System.out.println(validator.validate("DXD", "ABCDEFG")); // false
+	Examples:
-System.out.println(validator.validate("DEF", "ABCDEFG")); // true
+	`System.out.println(validator.validate("DXD", "ABCDEFG")); // false`
-System.out.println(validator.validate("ADEG", "ABCDEFG")); // true
+	`System.out.println(validator.validate("DEF", "ABCDEFG")); // true`
-System.out.println(validator.validate("", "ABCDEFG")); // false
+	`System.out.println(validator.validate("ADEG", "ABCDEFG")); // true`